 If you would rather stay in a traditional hotel rather than a guesthouse or hostel, expect fewer homelike amenities and a higher price tag.
 Most mid-range hotels will start at around €30-40 per night for a double room with an en suite bathroom.
 This may include breakfast but there is rarely a dinner option unless there is an actual restaurant on site.

 If you’re staying in a city like Tbilisi or Batumi, then Airbnb can also be a good option.
 There are numerous properties available on the platform ranging from private rooms to fully equipped apartments, however, options can be scarce outside of the cities.
 Expect a one-bedroom apartment in a central area of Tbilisi such as this to cost around €25 per night.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay.
+Click here to see the best Airbnbs in Tbilisi.

 All in all, if you are a budget to mid-range traveller, expect to spend about €10-15 per person per night on accommodation, if you plan to split the costs between two people.

 Transportation Prices in Georgia